Ballsdex-Team/external-package-example/README.md

 ## How to install

+> [!IMPORTANT]
-There are multiple ways to install an external package depending on your configuration.
-I am aware this installation process is not easy, and I'm open for suggestions on how to do it better.
+> There are multiple ways to install an external package depending on your
+> configuration.
+I am aware this installation process is not easy, and
+> I'm working on a better solution.
+However, **this won't affect
+> existing repositories, you can safely follow this example**.

 ### If you're using Docker